kristoji/CTF_writeups/ecsc2024_round2_rev2/writeup.md

 **Note:** You can skip to the summary if you are not interested in the details.

+**P.S.:** You can read this article from the [ecsc2024 website](https://ecsc2024.it/openECSC/round-2/writeups/arxelerated), as winner of the second round writeup competition.

 ## First impression

 By examining the provided materials, we encounter two main files: